iranzo/iranzo.github.io/content/2003-03-05-VPNS-Multiple-VPN-s-Launcher.markdown

 1 General Purpose
 -----------------

-The idea on writing vpns and the structure it follows was the problem that we had into easily configure many vpn's for use with the wireless project interconnection (Valencia Wireless [`http://www.valenciawireless.org`](http://www.valenciawireless.org/)).
+The idea on writing vpn's and the structure it follows was the problem that we had into easily configure many vpn's for use with the wireless project interconnection (Valencia Wireless [`http://www.valenciawireless.org`](http://www.valenciawireless.org/)).

-When having no chance to join networks using just wireless links, we needed to provide some kind of transparent link from one wifi node to another.
+When having no chance to join networks using just wireless links, we needed to provide some kind of transparent link from one WiFi node to another.
 To do so, we decided to use the VPND daemon to establish links between our networks for allowing transparent traffic flow.

 VPND it's great because it's very easy to configure and works fine, but has a little big problem... it doesn't allow to use DNS names for establishing VPN's, it just allows to use static IP's.
-Probably that would'nt be a problem for big business, universities, etc but as wireless projects are common between particulars, and at least in Spain we usually have dinamic IP's, it made our tunnels to be "alive" until either our provider or the remote provider decides to change the IP...
+Probably that wouldn't be a problem for big business, universities, etc but as wireless projects are common between particulars, and at least in Spain we usually have dynamic IP's, it made our tunnels to be "alive" until either our provider or the remote provider decides to change the IP...

-All of us were using Dinamic DNS Services from different providers (I use No-IP ([http://www.no-ip.org](http://www.no-ip.org/)), so if you decide to sign it with them, please use the following link No-Ip [`http://www.no-ip.com/referral/index.php/client/Pablo.Iranzo@uv.es`](http://www.no-ip.com/referral/index.php/client/Pablo.Iranzo@uv.es)), other people at Valencia Wireless uses DynDNS [`http://www.dyndns.org`](http://www.dyndns.org/), if in doubt, search for Dynamic DNS to get an idea on what you can use...
+All of us were using Dynamic DNS Services from different providers (I use No-IP ([http://www.no-ip.org](http://www.no-ip.org/)), so if you decide to sign it with them, please use the following link No-Ip [`http://www.no-ip.com/referral/index.php/client/Pablo.Iranzo@uv.es`](http://www.no-ip.com/referral/index.php/client/Pablo.Iranzo@uv.es)), other people at Valencia Wireless uses DynDNS [`http://www.dyndns.org`](http://www.dyndns.org/), if in doubt, search for Dynamic DNS to get an idea on what you can use...

-In brief... we had DNS names that get dinamically resolved to our current IP's, but VPND was unable to deal with those names... so I wrote VPNS :-D
+In brief... we had DNS names that get dynamically resolved to our current IP's, but VPND was unable to deal with those names... so I wrote VPNS :-D

 (please, if you use it, send me an email to let me know how much people is using it... thanks)